 If you have clothing or items you think have been exposed, store them in a sealed plastic bag until you have access to a dryer; place the items directly into the dryer and heat them on high for at least 30 minutes.

-- Some pest control professionals offer a 100 percent guarantee, which may be good to look for if you have a bad infestation.
-For example, Steam Kill Bed Bugs in Little Falls, New Jersey, promises that their treatment will rid you of bed bugs, or they'll return to do additional treatment for free.
+- Look for guarantees.
+Some pest control professionals offer a 100% guarantee, which may be good to look for if you have a bad infestation.
+For example, Steam Kill Bed Bugs in Little Falls, New Jersey, promises that its treatment will rid you of bed bugs — or they'll return to do additional treatment for free.

 - Ask for a signed contract that outlines the treatment plan, cost and any follow-up or warranty that will be provided.